 Some web sites claim to provide vocational training with nationally accredited endorsement for their certified medical assistant program, however, just because it is advertised as such it doesn’t necessarily mean the program is accredited by one of the reputable national accreditors of healthcare schools, such as CAAHEP and ABHES, or the Department of Education.

-Anyone can set up a so-called medical assistant online program and locate a self-proclaimed accreditation committee and then, make the claim their course is a certified medical assistant online program and among the best—that doesn’t always mean it is true, nor does it guarantee the certificate you will receive is worth the paper it is printed on.
+Anyone can set up a so-called medical assistant self study program and create a self-proclaimed accreditation committee and so, make the claim their course is a certified medical assistant online program among the best—that doesn’t always mean it is true, nor does it guarantee the certificate you will receive is worth the paper it is printed on.
 At best, you can frame it and hang it on your wall.

 What you will get, if that much, is a paper that states that you have completed an online medical assistant course.
 “Good luck with that!”
 Landing a qualified medical assistant position with that and applying for “real” certification with the AAMA or AMT, will be difficult, if not next to impossible.
 Also, keep in mind that some US states now mandate certification in certain medical specialties and procedures, such as in phlebotomy, X-ray, EKG, and IV therapy, and hence, achieving any sort of advanced training and promotions to build your career path further will suddenly be out of the question unless you hold a valid diploma, credentials, or degree.